kawiraaa/tb-analysis/README.md

 This project addresses this gap by combining and analyzing patient, clinical, and treatment datasets to uncover the key factors associated with treatment success and failure.
 The goal is to identify patterns of patient vulnerability and support better decision-making in healthcare interventions.
 These insights can help improve patient follow-up strategies, target support services more effectively, and ultimately reduce treatment dropouts in TB programs.

+---
+## tech stack
+**MySQL** – Data cleaning, transformation, joins, aggregation, and feature engineering
+- **Looker Studio** – Interactive dashboard creation and visualization

+  ---
+  ## dataset description

+This project combines multiple healthcare datasets related to tuberculosis (TB) treatment:

+- **Patients dataset** → demographic and socio-economic information (age, gender, employment, location)
+- **Biomarkers dataset** → clinical indicators such as BMI, sputum smear results, and comorbidities
+- **Medication logs** → daily treatment adherence records (dose tracking and missed doses)
+- **Treatment outcomes dataset** → final patient status (success, failure, loss to follow-up)

+All datasets were linked using a common key: `PatientID`, enabling a unified patient-level analytical view.

-# Data Cleaning and Transformation
+## Data Cleaning and Transformation

-## Overview
 A consistent data cleaning and transformation process was applied across all TB-related datasets to improve data quality, standardize formats, and prepare the data for analysis.
-Since the data came from different sources (patients, biomarkers, medication logs, and treatment outcomes), cleaning was necessary before combining the tables using `PatientID`.

-The cleaning process focused on:

-- Handling inconsistent date formats
-- Standardizing text values
-- Handling missing or invalid values
-- Removing duplicate records
-- Converting columns to proper data types
-- Creating new grouped variables for analysis
-- Aggregating and joining datasets into one analytical table

----

-## 1. Database and Table Creation
+### 1. Database and Table Creation

-A database named `tb` was created to store all project tables.
+A database named `tb` was created to store all project tables.Columns were initially stored as flexible text types to preserve raw data before cleaning.

 ```sql
 CREATE DATABASE tb;